 The short-term incentive targets for executive officers are reviewed regularly to ensure they remain competitive with market peers.
-The short-term incentive targets for NEOs, 150% for the President and CEO and 100% for the other NEOs, remained unchanged in 2016 from 2015 levels.
+The shortterm incentive targets for NEOs, 150% for the President and CEO and 100% for the other NEOs, remained unchanged in 2017 from 2016 levels.